zsvoboda/gooddata-jdbc/README.md

     - supports ``` =,<>, IN, NOT IN ``` operators for attributes
     - supports ``` =,<>, >, <, >=, <=, BETWEEN, NOT BETWEEN ``` operators for metrics
     - supports simple expressions like ```(2+5)*3```
-- ORDER BY - not yet supported
+- ORDER BY - not yet supported (stay tuned)
-- LIMIT, OFFSET - not yet supported
+- LIMIT, OFFSET - not yet supported (stay tuned)
 - MAQL
     - supports ```CREATE METRIC <name> AS <maql>```
     - supports ```ALTER METRIC <name> AS <maql>```